groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-barcode-signature.md

 keywords: barcode, barcode signature, GroupDocs.Signature barcode, GroupDocs.Signature barcode signature
 productName: GroupDocs.Signature for Java
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: Sign documents using Barcode and Java
+        description: Put generated Barcode on any document with Java language by GroupDocs.Signature for .NET APIs
+        productCode: signature
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to add generated Barcode to various documents with Java
+        description: Find out ways of signinig documents by Barcode using Java
+        steps:
+        - name: Load source file
+          text: Creating Signature calss instance demands file as a constructor parameter.
+It can be provided either as file path or as file stream.
+        - name: Provide barcode options
+          text: Provide all needed data while BarcodeSignOptions instantiating.
+        - name: Sign source and obtain result
+          text: Invoke method Sign providing options and output file data.
+You can save signed file using file path or stream.
 ---
 ## What is a Barcode?